JamieVaughn/reflections/2021/brendannoon.md

-This is my reflection on dragon clicker
+This is my reflection on dragon clicker.